Factory automation infrastructure: Robotic arm

 A robotic arm is a type of mechanical arm, usually programmable, with functions similar to a human arm; the arm may be the total of the mechanism or may be part of a more complex robot.
 The links of such a manipulator are connected by joints allowing either rotational motion (such as in an articulated robot) or transnational (linear) displacement.
 The links of the manipulator can be considered to form a kinematic chain.
 The terminus of the kinematic chain of the manipulator is called the end effector and is analogous to the human hand.

-Advantages and disadvantages

-The main advantages of automation are: